 10 year warranty for parts and an impressive lifetime warranty on their Affinity range of compressors.

-It’s vital to get your A/C serviced by a licensed team like ICE Heating & Cooling to keep that warranty valid.
+It’s vital to get your A/C serviced by a licensed team like ICE Air Conditioning & Plumbing to keep that warranty valid.
 We carry out quality air conditioning maintenance every day all over Las Vegas, Henderson, Paradise and Spring Valley.

 The Most Popular Brands on the Market